 Subsequent to initial recognition, all financial assets at fair value through profit or loss are measured at fair value.
-Gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in statement of income and expenses in the period in which they arise.
+Gains or losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are presented in statement of income and expenses within net gain or losses on investments in the period in which they arise.